ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 #### Description

-- This command will output Conduit configuration (what db is configured, etc)
+- This command will output the [Conduit configuration](https://github.com/ConduitIO/conduit/blob/05dbc275a724526f02779abb47b0ecc53f711485/pkg/conduit/config.go#L34) based on the default values and the user's configured settings that Conduit would use.
 - It does not require having conduit running.